alessandropedone/cauchy-kowalevski-theorem/README.md

-# The Cauchy-Kowalevski Theorem and Its Consequences
+# The Cauchy-Kowalevski theorem and some of its consequences

 Bachelor's thesis in Mathematcal Engineering at Politecnico di Milano (A.Y.
 2023/2024).